Download OpenAPI specification:

 This section provides details pertaining to the API supported business processes, security, communication, testing, and implementation.
 Achieving integration with Viator the use of both Viator and supplier built APIs:

-This document provides detailed specifications for both, establishing a standard methodology for rapid integration with Viator.
+This document provides detailed specifications for each service along with testing tools and migration guides, establishing a standard for integration with Viator.

-The Viator APIs have been designed to support a number of business processes, from initial product creation through to post-booking transactions.
-Each of these business processes are supported through Viator or reservation system APIs.
+The Viator Reservation System APIs have been designed to support a number of business processes, these include:

-All RESTful APIs use POST methods only, GET, DELETE, PUT, etc. methods are not supported.
+All RESTful APIs use POST methods only, GET, DELETE, PUT, etc. methods are NOT currently supported.
 The message body of the POST request/response will include the payload described in this document.

 Configurations must be determined and applied to both Viator and reservation systems to enable communication via the APIs.
 The following configuration items must be determined during the project initiation phase: